 Accommodation: Eliassen Rorbuer — 1,390Kr

-A delicious home-cooked meal of spaghetti, fish, mash potatoes and stir-fired vegetables.
+A delicious home-cooked meal of spaghetti, fish, mashed potatoes and stir-fried vegetables.

 View of Eliassen rorbuer from the bridge.

-While most of the houses in Lofoten are red, Sakrisøy’s houses are famous for its’ uniform yellow.
+While most of the houses in Lofoten are red, Sakrisøy‘s houses are famous for their uniform yellow.